-Table 5.6-1 provides a general summary of mitigation measures the Navy will implement under Alternative 1 of the Proposed Action.
+Table 5-11 provides a general summary of mitigation measures the Navy will implement under Alternative 1 of the Proposed Action.
 For detailed requirements, see Section 5.3 (Procedural Mitigation to be Implemented) and Section 5.4 (Geographic Mitigation to be Implemented).
-The mitigation zones in the table apply to marine mammals and sea turtles unless specified otherwise.